Aviation Business Enterprise

 What about after uni?

 Today, you will find Salford’s aircraft engineering alumni working throughout the world at leading companies and aviation-specific organisations, including the National Air Traffic Services (NATS), CTC Aviation and Goodrich.

 You might find you want to learn more about automation, engineering and robotics.
 Building on our engineering expertise, we offer a range of postgraduate courses that can take your interests and career opportunities further.
-Salford graduates and alumni who apply for our postgraduate courses also qualify to receive a generous fees discount.
+Salford graduates and alumni will also receive a generous fees discount.